 A design theme may range from a black and white or minimalist color palette to something cute and decorative motifs.
 Another option is to look for a premade blank book cover template that already follows your design theme of choice.
 This way you do not have to come up with a motif or theme on your own.

-To create the best book cover design, you should also pay attention to the spine and back cover design.
+To create the best modern book cover design, you should also pay attention to the spine and back cover design.
 Book covers are printed using one piece of thick paper and then folded to match a book’s physical dimensions.
 Make sure that there is design continuity in your book’s spine and back covers.
 Follow the same design theme, color palette, font styles, and other design elements.

 Remember the old adage about not judging a book by its cover?
 Well, sad as it may seem, people just cannot help not judging a book by its cover.
-That is why, as a graphic artist or as a writer, you must follow a good visual hierarchy or book layout in your cover design.
+That is why, as a graphic artist or as a writer, you must follow a good visual hierarchy or book layout in your creative book cover design.

 This means that the book title, author’s name, and images are arranged logically and intuitively.
 Fonts should be big enough to read from afar.
 Images should be in high-resolution.
 With an organized cover design layout, a reader is more likely enticed to read a book.